Cannabis Tea

 What Is Cannabis Tea?

 At its core, cannabis tea is just infused water — but it’s not like your average mug of chamomile.
-Also, you’re extracting cannabinoids like THC and CBD from the plant material and dissolving them into your beverage.
-The result?
+Day to day, the result?
+You’re extracting cannabinoids like THC and CBD from the plant material and dissolving them into your beverage.
 A drink that can definitely get you high, depending on how you make it.

 But here’s the thing — raw weed straight in hot water?
 Not gonna work.
 You need to activate those compounds first.